 How do we protect your data?

-- Information which we no longer need to fulfil our contractual obligations is deleted from our systems, even if we are still working with the client.
+Information which we no longer need to fulfil our contractual obligations is deleted from our systems, even if we are still working with the customer.

-- Data that we hold will be deleted when the contract comes to an end, or when the client stops using our products or services.
+Data that we hold will be deleted when the contract comes to an end, or when the customer stops using our products or services with the exception of quotations and invoices for accountancy records.

 With regards to the PolicyViewer platform: